 Certification Authorities should be wary of certificates signed by TPM2\CertifyX509() with keys that do not have the x509sign attribute SET, because an X.509 certificate can be signed using TPM2\Sign().
-In that case, the TPM will not have verified that the certified key is loaded in the TPM and will not have verified that the certified key is loaded in the TPM and will not have verified that the certificate.
+In that case, the TPM will not have verified that the certified key is loaded in the TPM and will not have verified that the certificate.
 Nevertheless, an X.509 certificate signed by TPM2\CertifyX509() with an ordinary signing key or a restricted signing key may be acceptable when the CA trusts the entity controlling usage of that signing key: the CA itself may have exclusive control over the signing key, for example.